ARDENNES MOUNTAIN BEER TOUR

 After lunch, we’ll tour the ruins of the old abbey and the Brewery Museum, where it is virtually like walking through the brewery itself.
 If the timing is right, we may be able to witness the monks in one of their daily prayer sessions.
 It is indeed a religious experience.

-Afterward, we depart forBastogne, where we’ll be staying for two nights .
+Afterward, we depart for Bastogne, where we’ll be staying for two nights at our centrally-located hotel.
 Dinner is on your own in Bastogne in one of many inviting restaurants.
 (Breakfast & Lunch #2)

 Afterward, we’ll visit Jack’s Wood.
 Here you will see what remains of authentic fox holes from the Battle of the Bulge.
 That they still exist is mind boggling.

-Next, we’ll head to the taproom of Brewery Lupulus for lunch on your own.
+Next, we’ll head to the taproom of Brasserie Lupulus for lunch on your own.
 Time permitting, Brewmaster Tim Gobron will speak to the group and do a short meet and greet.
 This brewery makes some really nice beers and has a great backstory.

 From there we continue on to the bucolic Ardennes farming village of Mont, where we have a special visit to Brasserie Inter-Pol for a tasting.
 Brewmaster Pol Ghekuiri likes to say he has the “smallest brewery in Belgium” and it may be, but his beers are big and delicious.
 He makes a variety of beers, but his two most popular ones are Zwarte Pol (Milk Stout) and Witte Pol (Wit Ale).
 Pol was a friend of the late Pierre Celis of Brewery Hoegaarden and later Celis Brewery in Austin, Texas.
 You’ll taste his influence in Pol’s wit beer.
 Pol and his wife, Tine, are the former owners of the famous La Vieille Forge B&B and Aux Grand Cafe next door.